JKeoLeyva/SWEN-Project/docs/DesignDoc.md

 order to improve upon the instability, the coupling needs to be decreased.
 Finally the average distance from the main sequence is 0.36.
 This is also a good number indicating that our project is fairly close to the main sequence.

+### Application Tier Class Structures/Subsystems
+With our application, all functionality related to the interaction of instances of Game classes with other tiers are coordinated by our GameMananger class.
+Whether it is the creation of Game instances for to place BoardViews or duplicating for creating Replays, GameManager held all the game instances.
+This is similar with our ReplayManager, which handled the logic related to Replay instances with other tiers.
+That included the creation of Replays from Game instances, displaying when needed and destruction of Replay instances after player session log outs.

+### Model Tier Class Structures/Subsystems
+Instances of Game classes encapsulated our Board classes, which gave us a level of abstraction which made it simple to associate Boards being Games even though they were different data structures.
+Our Move instances encapsulate Position class instances, holding a start Position and a ending Position.
+The Board class itself handles all instantiation and movement of Row, Piece and Space classes.

+### UI Tier Class Structures/Subsystems
+There are no direct subsystems within the UI tier since it mostly consists of Route classes for application to work, so they mostly interact with classes outside the UI tier.
+BoardView is the one class that encapsulates our Board class from the Model tier for frontend game board rendering.